Tammy Lynn Sytch: Legacy

-Sytch became known as the "first Diva in WWE history" after her run in the 1990s.
+Sytch became known as WWE's first Diva after her run in the 1990s.
 During this time, her 1996 bikini issue of Raw Magazine made a record number of sales.
 Her popularity expanded beyond professional wrestling, as America Online deemed her the most downloaded woman that same year.
 According to Slam!
 Wrestling, Sytch's pairings with the Smokin' Gunns and the Godwins made her a "loathed villain, but one of the hottest personalities in WWE."

-WWE describe her as "the person who redefined the role of women in WWE", adding: "She wasn’t just a brainless bikini model or a vivacious valet at ringside.
+WWE describe her as "the person who redefined the role of women in WWE", adding: "She wasn't just a brainless bikini model or a vivacious valet at ringside.
 She was a pinup, a fast-talking manager and could throw down when she needed to.
 In short, she was sexy, smart and powerful."
+In 2007, WWE Hall of Famer Mick Foley called Sunny "the pioneer," noting that "a bunch of people [are] walking down the path that she paved."
+Likewise, in 2011 Natalya Neidhart called her "a trailblazer," in line with Miss Elizabeth, Sensational Sherri and The Fabulous Moolah.
 For her contributions to the promotion, she was inducted into the WWE Hall of Fame in 2011.
+That same year, WWE ranked her as the 12th greatest manager of all time, while Ranker listed her as the 11th greatest valet in WWE history.
+In 2021, WWE Network honored Sytch as one of the prominent female performers who made a significant impact in WWE history.

 The Post and Courier columnist Mike Mooneyham described Sytch as having "captivated audiences during her time in the business", but that "substance abuse and backstage drama, and later legal and personal problems, have plagued her over the years."
 After her 2022 arrest on DUI and manslaughter-related charges, former WWE wrestler Bill DeMott, whose daughter was killed by a drunk driver, called on the promotion to remove her from their Hall of Fame.
 The call was backed by WWE Hall of Famer Mark Henry.
-Other WWE Hall of Famer Booker T though has objected to this and has claimed that she should not be removed as it wouldn't actually achieve anything.
+Booker T, who is also a WWE Hall of Famer, objected to this and said that removing her from the Hall of Fame would not actually achieve anything.